Sa Kaeo province

 Sa Kaeo (สระแก้ว, /th/) is one of the 76 provinces (changwat) and lies in eastern Thailand about 200 km from Bangkok.
 Neighboring provinces are (from south clockwise) Chanthaburi, Chachoengsao, Prachinburi, Nakhon Ratchasima, and Buriram.

+Four Sanskrit and Khmer inscriptions of the sixth and seventh centuries come from the province, among them the Khao Rang inscription of 639 and the stones from Khao Noi and Ban Kut Tae.
+Sa Kaeo was separated from Prachinburi in 1993, and it borders Cambodia at Aranyaprathet.
 To the east it borders Banteay Meanchey and Battambang of Cambodia.